rancher/rancher-docs/docs/reference-guides/rancher-security/rancher-security-best-practices.md

 By default, Kubernetes does not provide enforcement mechanisms for baseline username policies.
 In Rancher, this means that any enforcement of username formats, naming conventions, or baseline policies is expected to be handled by the external identity provider's policies, if such policies are in place.

+In Rancher, `admin` is the default username for the Administrator user, as highlighted [here](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/bootstrap-password)

 Examples of potential baseline policies include:
 - Requiring usernames to follow an organizational convention (e.g., `firstname.lastname`)
 - Enforcing minimum or maximum length requirements